 Interfaces are collections of methods which belong to a single aspect of functionality.
 They, too, do not have any implementation.
 Many interfaces are very general and their concrete behavior is specified in the services.

-class implementation, not only their interfaces.
-This results Structs consist of data only, they are very useful to transfer in a high version dependence, too.
-Another problem is mixedfixed collections of data.
-Exceptions are similar and used for language programming, which is difficult with this paradigm.error handling.
+Structs consist of data only, they are very useful to transfer fixed collections of data.
+Exceptions are similar and used for error handling.
 Constant groups specify values.